EtchUK/Etch.OrchardCore.Search/README.md

 ![Screen recording of exluding content item from search results](https://github.com/etchuk/Etch.OrchardCore.Search/raw/master/docs/demo-exclude-from-search-results.gif)

-The "SearchablePart" has a field for specify keywords that when used as a search term it'll return the content item.
+The `Searchable` part also has a field for specify keywords that when used as a search term it'll return the content item.

 ![Screen recording of specific keywords for matching search](https://github.com/etchuk/Etch.OrchardCore.Search/raw/master/docs/demo-keywords.gif)